Cardmaking with recyclables can save you money, and use up those scraps, or other objects that you would otherwise have thrown away.

 Use it to give a mirror effect.
 Emboss the thicker tin foil and use as a panel on your creations.

-This card was made using tin foil as a panel.
+This card was made using such a tin foiled panel as decoration.

-Fold the tinfoil three or four times to make a thick pad and then roll it throw your die cutter in an embossing folder.
+Fold the tinfoil three or four times to make a thick pad and then roll it through your die cutter in an embossing folder.

 Ribbon is a useful decoration and never forget the sentiment too...

-This seam binding has been made to match my scheme by colouring it.
+This organza ribbon has been made to match my scheme by colouring it.